UN: War crimes have been committed in Libya | DW | 04.10.2021

 Violations are committed "on a widespread scale" by state and non-state actors, "with a high level of organization and with the encouragement of the state — all of which is suggestive of crimes against humanity," the report said.

-It added that migrants trying to cross the Mediterranean Sea to reach Europe are subjected to a range of abuses in detention centers and at the hands of traffickers.
+It added that migrants trying to cross the Mediterranean Sea to reach Europe were subjected to a range of abuses in detention centers and at the hands of traffickers.

 Libya has been in a state of turmoil since the 2011 ouster and killing of dictator Moammar Ghadafi in a NATO-backed uprising.